open-spaced-repetition/fsrs4anki/README.md

 It can be set as high as 0.97 or as low as 0.7.
 Higher retention leads to more reviews per day.
 Users are not allowed to set desired retention to values outside of the 0.7-0.97 range, as this will lead to inefficient studying.

-Maximum interval works the same way as when using the old algorithm, it is the maximum number of days that can pass until the card is shown again.
+The maximum interval works the same way as when using the old algorithm; it is the maximum number of days that can pass until the card is shown again.

 "SM-2 retention" refers to your retention before you started using FSRS.
-It is only necessary to more accurately schedule cards with missing/incomplete review logs.
+It is only necessary to more accurately schedule cards with missing or incomplete review logs.
 It does not affect new cards or cards with complete review logs.

 Using learning and re-learning steps longer than 1 day is not recommended.
 It could lead to a situation when the "Hard" interval is greater than the "Good" interval.
 It is also advised against having too many short (re)learning steps because same-day reviews have a negligible impact on long-term memory.